-The IRS is currently conducting a routine examination of Cohu's consolidated tax returns for the period 2000 through 2002.
-The Company expects the IRS examination to be completed in 2004.
-If the examination is concluded in 2004, any adjustments that result from the IRS examination will be reflected in the Company's 2004 results of operations.
-The Company believes that such adjustments, if any, are adequately provided for in the consolidated financial statements.
+The IRS is conducting a routine examination of Cohu's consolidated tax returns for the period 2000 through 2002.
+We expect the IRS examination to be completed in 2004.
+If the examination is concluded in 2004, any adjustments that result from the IRS examination will be reflected in our 2004 results of operations.
+Cohu believes that such adjustments, if any, are adequately provided for in the consolidated financial statements.
+A favorable outcome from the examination may result in a credit to income tax expense while an unfavorable outcome may result in an increase to income tax expense in the quarter the examination is concluded.